-Best Solution: A platform that lets you create and test hypotheses to learn how to interact most efficiently with each customer to achieve a goal, based on their unique journey.
+Best Solution: A platform that lets you rapidly test hypotheses to determine which actions will help each customer achieve their goal, based on their unique journey.

-Journey optimization is a closed loop approach that combines journey discovery with journey orchestration.
-AI and machine learning are often employed to more rapidly evaluate alternatives and choose a method of interacting with each customer that maximizes the speed and probability that they will achieve a specific goal, based on their own unique journey.
+Journey optimization is a closed loop approach that combines journey analytics and orchestration to improve each customer’s experience.
+AI and machine learning are often employed to more rapidly evaluate alternatives and select the best action for each customer that maximizes the likelihood that they will achieve a specific goal, based on their own unique journey.

 Journey optimization is achieved by employing a test-and-learn approach that explores all of the contributing factors—touchpoints, people, training, process, communication, metrics, and technology—that can lead to opportunities to improve the journey.
 One advantage of journey optimization is that it enables you to validate (or invalidate) ideas faster and more accurately.

 Why Optimizing Individual Touchpoint Interactions Isn’t Sufficient